zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    an individual event of the corresponding type is raised for each.

-   :c: The connection, which may be UDP or TCP depending on the type of the
+   :param c: The connection, which may be UDP or TCP depending on the type of the
       transport-layer session being analyzed.

-   :msg: The parsed DNS message header.
+   :param msg: The parsed DNS message header.

-   :ans: The type-independent part of the parsed answer record.
+   :param ans: The type-independent part of the parsed answer record.

-   :rrsig: The parsed RRSIG record.
+   :param rrsig: The parsed RRSIG record.

 .. zeek:id:: dns_DNSKEY
    :source-code: base/protocols/dns/main.zeek 568 574